telekom-security/tpotce/README.md

 ## Distributed Deployment
 ### Planning and Certificates
-The distributed deployment involves planning as **T-Pot Init** will only create a self-signed certificate for the IP of the **HIVE** host which usually is suitable for simple setups.
-Since **logstash** will check for a valid certificate upon connection, a distributed setup involving **HIVE** to be reachable on multiple IPs (i.e. RFC 1918 and public NAT IP) and maybe even a domain name will result in a connection error where the certificate cannot be validated as such a setup needs a certificate with a common name and SANs (Subject Alternative Name).<br>
+The distributed deployment involves planning as **T-Pot Init** will only create a self-signed certificate for the IP of the **Hive** host which usually is suitable for simple setups.
+Since **logstash** will check for a valid certificate upon connection, a distributed setup involving **Hive** to be reachable on multiple IPs (i.e. RFC 1918 and public NAT IP) and maybe even a domain name will result in a connection error where the certificate cannot be validated as such a setup needs a certificate with a common name and SANs (Subject Alternative Name).<br>
 Before deploying any sensors make sure you have planned out domain names and IPs properly to avoid issues with the certificate.
 For more details see [issue #1543](https://github.com/telekom-security/tpotce/issues/1543).<br>
-Adjust the example to your IP / domain setup and follow the commands to change the certificate of **HIVE**:
+Adjust the example to your IP / domain setup and follow the commands to change the certificate of **Hive**:

 ```
 sudo systemctl stop tpot